InfuseAI/primehub-site/docs/tasks/monitoring.md

 </div>

-This document show you how to integrate Grafana with KeyCloak OIDC.
-We will wall throught
+This document show you how to integrate Grafana with KeyCloak OIDC and install the Grafana PrimeHub Dashboard.
+We will walk throught

 1. create a KeyCloak OIDC client
 2. modify the values file of the prometheus-operator helm chart
+3. Install PrimeHub Grafana dashboard

 We assume some precondition: